ceefar/WinnerWinner_ZombieDinner_PyGame/rn.md

     - use this as the perf time to really get into super class and advanced methods and concepts here
     - plus also for the decorator idea too
     - use this as a page and code to highlight in a seperate explainer ting! <3 luv it

+[do-reeeeally-wanna-add-this]
+- wanna test an trigger for zombie in range enters a grappling animation with the player until X button presses
+- can zoom in for this too and have a ui with screen shake omg <3
+- because that will look sick af for video preview, which is in all seriousness the only way you can truly show the functionality
+- and you can do it sickly in aftereffects 2 min vid bosh

 [consider]
 - on get hit screen shake